 If you would like to learn more about joining the Community Organic Garden Committee, please contact:

-Garden Committee - Jay Schlegel
+Garden Committee - Pat Robertson (Chair),

 Each year, the SMLC Board of Directors approves a limited budget for the Garden Committee to help sustain the Community Organic Garden project.
 All SMLC projects are funded by charitable donations, and gardeners are invited to support SMLC’s activities with a gift of their own.
 Gardeners are responsible for providing their own plants and soil amendments.